Mark Green (New York politician): 2001 campaign for mayor

-2006 campaign for New York attorney general
+2006 campaign for New York Attorney General

 Green ran in the Democratic primary for New York State Attorney General in 2006.
 He faced former HUD Secretary Andrew Cuomo, former White House Staff Secretary Sean Patrick Maloney, and former lieutenant governor candidate Charles King in the primary.
-Green did not receive the required 25% at the state Democratic convention to earn a spot on the primary ballot and therefore had to circulate nominating petitions statewide to be on the September ballot.

-He was required to submit at least 15,000 valid signatures; on July 13, he submitted more than 40,000 signatures.
 He held several endorsements of note, including former NYC Mayor David Dinkins, Brooklyn Borough President Marty Markowitz, the Sierra Club, the National Organization for Women (NOW), the New York Times, and the New York Daily News.

 On September 12, 2006, Green lost to Andrew Cuomo in his bid to secure the Democratic nomination to succeed then-Attorney General Eliot Spitzer.
-On the evening the results came in, he vowed to reporters that "I won't be running for office again.
-But I'll continue to advocate, write and teach."
-Cuomo beat the Republican candidate, former Westchester County District Attorney Jeanine Pirro.

-2009 campaign for public advocate

-On February 10, 2009, Green announced that he would again run for the office of Public Advocate.
-His policy director was Benjamin Kallos (who later was elected to the New York City Council), with whom he worked on "100 Ideas for a Better City".

-As one of the top two finishers in the Democratic primary, Green qualified for the September 29 runoff, but lost to City Councilmember Bill de Blasio who went on to win the mayoralty in 2013.

 State and city campaign tickets

 Mark J. Green has appeared on these slates: